alecri/Rb_heterogeneity/README.md

 This repository contains:
 - *data*, a folder with the data;
 - `examples.R`, an R script to reproduce the results in the section *Illustrative examples*.
+- `simulation_design.R`, an R script to reproduce the simulation design described in *Simulation study*.
+- `simulation_results.R`, an R script to reproduce the results (tables) of the simulation desing.

 ---